pmndrs/zustand/docs/integrations/updating-draft-states.md

 nav: 16
 ---

-The immer middleware enables you to use an immutable state in more convenient way.
+The immer middleware enables you to use an immutable state in a more convenient way.
 Also, with `Immer` you can simplify handling immutable data structures on `Zustand`.